RailsEventStore/ecommerce/README.md

 ### Read models

-Read models live at the application level.
-In our case it's in the Rails app:
+Read models are application specific so they live at the application level.
+In our case it's in the main ecommerce Rails app:

 [Read models](https://github.com/RailsEventStore/ecommerce/tree/master/rails_application/app/read_models)

+Additionally, we have created the Pricing Catalog application that is a separate Rails application.
+It's a good example of how to create a separate application that uses the same domains, but has different read models.

 ### Process Managers